Colagero Morello

 Calogero “Charles” Morello was born in Corleone in November 1892.
 The son of Giuseppe Morello and his first wife, Maria Rosa Marsalisi.1

-On April 17, 1912, witnesses described a heated discussion between Calogero Morello, Joe Polizzo and Charles “Baker” Cangro, in a saloon at 3rd Avenue and East 114th Street.
-The group spilled into the street and several shots were fired.
-Calogero ran towards East 114th Street and Lexington.
-The police found him collapsed on a stoop and took him back to the scene of the fight.
-All three men were taken to Harlem Hospital.
-Calogero soon passed away, with Polizzo and Cangro described as being “in a grave condition.”
+On April 17, 1912, witnesses reported seeing a heated discussion between Calogero, Joe Polizzo, and Charles “Baker” Cangro in a saloon at 3rd Ave and E114th Street.
+The trio apparently spilled out into the street and several shots were fired.
+Calogero ran towards E114th Street and Lexington, where the police found him collapsed on a stoop and took him back to the crime scene.
+All three men were taken to Harlem Hospital where Calogero passed away, and both Polizzo and Cangro were “in a grave condition.”
 2

 Colagero Morello death certificate